zackpi/proj-euler-z80/README.md

 ## SPASM-ng Documentation
 ### Pre-Operations (preops)
 #### define (defcont), undefine (undef)
 Create or remove constants to be used during assembly.
-Defines can be set to equal a value, given as the second operand, or they can just be defined to exist--that is, to be "defined".
-The `#defcont` preop continues the value expression of the define on a new line--this might be useful for keeping very complicated defines pretty.
+Defines can be set to equal a value, given as the second operand, or they can just be defined to exist.
+The `#defcont` preop continues the value expression of the last define on a new line--this might be useful for making more complicated defines pretty.
 The `#undefine` preop and its alias `#undef` make it so the constant is no longer defined.

 ```
 #define progStart $9D00